hasibzunair/adversarial-lesions/README.md

 python data_process_gan.py
 ```

+You will see that this script creates two folders `trainA` and `trainB`.
+Due to my utter laziness, I created `testA` and `testB` folders manually which are required for visualizing the training process of the CycleGAN.
+For my experiments, `testA` consisted of an image from `trainA` and vice versa.

 ### Training (both stages)

-Now that the data is partitioned according to its class label (benign and malignant), train CycleGAN on this data.
+Now that the data is partitioned according to its class label (`trainA` -> benign and `trainB` -> malignant), train CycleGAN on this data.

 * Run `train_cyclegan.ipynb`